 Let us find you the right lawyer at the right price.

-As an overview, you should know that they generally charge contingency fees.
+As an overview, you should know that workers' comp lawyers generally charge contingency fees.
 That means your workers’ comp lawyer only gets paid if you win.

 Usually, a settlement must be grossly unfair for the judge to reject it, which is a far cry from ensuring that you are getting the benefits you deserve.
 The only way to ensure that is to hire a workers’ comp lawyer who will fight for the maximum benefits you are entitled to.

-In these circumstances, a workers’ comp lawyer can help you navigate the system and make sure you get the benefits you deserve.
+In these circumstances, an experienced attorney can help you navigate the workers' compensation system and make sure you get the benefits you deserve.
 And because workers' compensation attorneys work on a contingency basis, you don't pay your lawyer unless your claim is successful.